kkozoriz/kkozoriz/README.md

 # About me
-- 👋 Hi, My name is Konstantin, and i'm a Rust/Java Developer
+- 👋 Hi, My name is Konstantin, and i'm a Rust Developer

 # Tech Stack
 ## Rust Stack: